This page provides information on the UVW Randomizer Map.

 The VRayUVWRandomizer map allows applying random offset, rotation and scale to textures, assigned to a single object with different Face IDs or different objects.
 It can be used as a mapping source for VRayBitmap and VRayTriplanarTex texture nodes only.

-In the image shown here, Randomize had its type set to By object ID.
+In the image shown here, Randomize had its type set to By element.

-In this example, the Randomize mode is set to By object ID, which means that the Object ID is taken into consideration when scaling the texture.
-The texture is scaled by the U scale, whose variance ranges from 20% to 100%.
+In this example, the Randomize mode is set to By element.
+The texture is scaled by the U scale, whose variance ranges from 10% to 150%.

 Seed – Changes the randomization pattern when one or more of the randomization modes are used.